links-field/cubepress/docs/guide/autoflow.md

 ![autoflow-history](/autoflow-history.png)

 ::: info
-Click on "view", you may see futher details about each action's result, for example, if the email has been sent successfully.
+Click on "view", you may see futher details about each action's result, for example, if the email has been sent successfully to each recipient.
 :::